Hamna12/Final-Year-Project/Dashboard.md

    - Display overall pass/fail rates over the years.
    - Show the total number of students, the percentage of students passing, and any significant changes over the years.
    - Consider visualizing pass/fail rates by gender, subject group, and area.
+   - *Average age of students in each academic year (line chart for showing trend in gender distribution)*
+   - *Show the trend in average marks and pass percentage over the years*
+   - *Display how subject preference changes over the years*

 2. **Gender and Subject Group Comparisons:**
    - Create bar charts or pie charts to compare pass/fail rates between genders and different subject groups.